melophat/Marlin-Anycubic-Predator-Trigorilla-PRO/README.md

  8. **Finished!**

 ## Backup and restore.
  - As you saw in the video, it is possible to make a backup of your stock firmware. in case you did not, in the precompiled folder, you will find this backup.
-The flash processing is the same seen in the video.
+The flash process is the same seen in the video.

 ## How compile and flash Trigorilla Pro with ST-Link (Optional)